 The “retry” button appears when the countdown timer has reached its end and the device has not detected an NFC payment or has not received a notification of a successful payment.
 The “retry” button allows you to begin the payment process, one additional time, without reauthorizing using your fingerprint, iris or PIN.

 Note: When an NFC transaction is completed, the retry button will not be shown.
 Additionally, if a payment success notification is received, the retry button will not be shown.

 - How can I register my bank card?

-Bank cards can be added to Samsung Pay by scanning your actual card, Tapping your contactless card on the back of your Samsung Galaxy smartphone or entering the card information manually.
-Then, depending on the policies set by your bank, Samsung Pay will verify your identity through a One time PIN or a phone call to the bank.
+Bank cards can be added to Samsung Pay by scanning your actual card, tapping your contactless card on the back of your Samsung Galaxy smartphone or entering the card information manually.
+Then, depending on the policies set by your bank, Samsung Pay will verify your identity through a One Time PIN (OTP) or a phone call to the bank.

 If you previously used Samsung Pay, you will be able to import your previously enrolled cards, so you don't need to enter the card details again.
 You will however be required to re-activate these cards via a One time PIN or by calling the bank.